analyticsinmotion/chatgpt-python-wrapper/README.md

   - requests (to request images from the web)
   - shutil (to save images locally)
   - hashlib (create simple file IDs for images)

+Please be aware of the [costs](https://openai.com/pricing) associated with using the OpenAI API when utilizing this project.

 ### 2.2 Installing
 - Create an account and get API Key at <a href="https://chat.openai.com">https://chat.openai.com</a>